 Technology & Communications

-This project will evaluate the financial impacts on companies, and the management activities used by companies, related to harmful online content and user freedom of expression in the Internet Media & Services industry.
+This project will evaluate the financial impacts on companies, and the management activities used by companies, related to harmful online content and freedom of expression for platform users in the Internet Media & Services industry.

 Based on the the research conducted during the Content Moderation research project, the Board approved a separate standard-setting project in the Internet Media & Services industry.

-The Internet Media & Services Industry Standard does not currently address the financial impacts of harmful online content or the impacts of online content moderation on user freedom of expression.
+The Internet Media & Services Industry Standard does not currently address the financial impacts of harmful online content or the impacts of online content moderation on freedom of expression for platform users.
 As such, the current standard may be incomplete.